Mornington Island: History

 Lardil, who prefer to be known as Kunhanaamendaa (meaning people of Kunhanhaa), is the predominant nation on Mornington Island and they are the traditional owners of the land and surrounding seas.
 Kaiadilt people arrived more recently (1947–8) after being relocated from nearby Bentinck Island, and more people of other nations arrived from Doomadgee Mission in 1958.

 Macassan trepangers once travelled thousands of kilometres from Sulawesi to Mornington Island and other Australian mainland destinations in search of sea cucumbers.
 The eastern cape of the island was named Cape Van Diemen after Anthony van Diemen.

 Commander Matthew Flinders named the island after Richard Wellesley, 1st Marquess Wellesley who was known when younger as the Earl of Mornington.
-Wesllesley had tried to have Flinders released from detention in Mauritius.
+Wellesley had tried to have Flinders released from detention in Mauritius.

 On 22 April 1905 all of the Wellesley islands apart from Sweers Island were proclaimed as an Aboriginal reserve, under a Protector of Aborigines appointed by the Queensland Government, Protector Howard.
 Bleakley was the next Protector, from 1913, but did not visit the island until 1916, by which time the first missionary (Hall) had arrived (see below for mission history).

 Gununa Post Office opened by 1982.

 The Mornington Island Airport was a temporary airfield used by the RAAF and allied air forces during World War II.

 The Mornington Island State School opened on 28 January 1975.

 In 1978, the Queensland government decided to take over control of both the Aurukun and Mornington Island missions.